KoStard/HermesCLI/README.md

 - Confirmation prompt to prevent unnecessary API calls
 - Autocomplete support for model selection
 - **NEW: Execute complex workflows defined in YAML files**
+- **NEW: Context extension feature for dynamic file inclusion in workflows**

 ## Installation